ardiesan/ntrnph23b/_posts/2023-08-23-Article-of-Friendship.md

 ---
 layout: post
-title: "Being an Effective Communicator"
+title: "Our Exposure to the world of programming"
 authors:
 - raya-ay
 - author2
-- author 3
+- author3
 categories:
 - internship
 - git merge